 Oh, Get Real!

 Gaining a "solid grasp of reality" is considered one of the important aspects of growing up in

 contemporary society.
 The message is pretty pervasive.
 We are encouraged to get real, to be "realistic" as we establish ourselves in the world.
 John Lennon's imaginings notwithstanding, being called a "dreamer" usually isn't a cause for pride. *

 Yet, central to skillful means of Mahayana Buddhism is the notion that Life itself is "like a flickering lamp, an illusion, a phantom, or a dream."
-The Teachings indicate that examined closely we see clearly that there is a profoundly insubstantial and transitory character to our own experience -- and that our attempts to resist that, to grasp onto anything to create a sense of security are actually the primary cause of our personal suffering.
+The Teachings indicate that when our own experience is examined closely, we see clearly that there is a profoundly insubstantial and transitory character to everything.
+Our attempts to resist that, to grasp onto anything to create a sense of security, are actually the primary cause of our personal suffering.

 A solid grasp of reality?
-Instead: Observed clearly we see that Life is not so solid, it emerges as a constant flow.
-That being the case, grasping at anything doesn't really work.
+In actuality, neither solidity nor grasping are attuned to the nature of Reality.
+Observed clearly we see that Life is not solid, it exists as a constant flow.
+That being the case, grasping at anything will inevitably cause rope burns.
+It doesn't really work.

 At that point we may even feel free enough to really "live the dream."

 (* "Imagine" is actually one of my favorite songs. )